 Masters ProgramThe physics department offers an MA degree in physics whichis designed to be versatile so that it will be useful to students with differentobjectives.
 A Masters degree in Physics is a useful preparation for careers infields such as education, scientific computer programming, industrial research,medicine, patent law, forensic science, business and other fields which require a strong scientific background.

-The MA program in physics requires 30 credits, which maytransferred as the first 30 credits of doctoral work.
-There are 5 required courses, 17 credits, which cover the basic branches of modern physics: Mathematical Methods, Analytical Dynamics, Electromagnetic theory, Quantum Mechanics, Statistical Physics.
-A student may select the remaining credits to form an individual program appropriate for his specific needs.
-Additional specialized courses are given at the graduate center of CUNY.
-Courses offered by the Mathematics and other departments may be taken, subject to the approval of the graduate Physics committee.
+The MA program in physics requires 30 credits, which may be transferred as the first 30 credits of doctoral work.
+There are 4 required courses, 16 credits, which cover the basic branches of modern physics: Phy 625 Introduction to Quantum Mechanics, Phy 641 Statistical Physics, Phys 635 Condensed Matter Physics, Phys 637 Modern Optics.
+In addition students must take at least three courses at 700 level or above.
+Remaining credits can be earned by taking elective 600-level courses offered by the department or graduate-level courses in mathematics, chemistry, and computer science approved by the Graduate Physics Committee.
 Students are encouraged to participate in ongoing research, which may comprise up to 12 credits.
-A partial list of research activities at Queens College, includes: development of high coercivity magnetic materials, properties of surfaces, development of sophisticated diagnostic techniques for surfaces, studies of photonic band gaps and photon localization, theoretical studies of wave propagation in random media, critical phenomena at phase transitions, elementary particles, general relativity.
+A partial list of research activities at Queens College, includes: development of high coercivity magnetic materials, properties of surfaces, development of sophisticated diagnostic techniques for surfaces, studies of photonic band gaps and photon localization, theoretical studies of wave propagation in random media, plasmonics, metamaterials, optics of quantum confiend structures, optical whispering gallery modes.

 Entry requirements: BS degree with a minimum of 16 credits beyond the introductory college course and 6 credits in Mathematics beyond elementary calculus.
 Students who have majored in a related subject, e.g. some engineering, technology, mathematics and applied science degrees, may be admitted to the program conditionally with the requirement that they fill in any gaps in their physics background by taking the relevant physics major courses before certain Masters courses.